 I Doubt It can be played with one or two standard 52-card decks.
 With two decks, it's best (but not absolutely required) to have identical backs so that the players cannot tell them apart.

-Be the first to get rid of all your cards.
+Be the first player to get rid of all your cards and you win the game.

 The first player plays one or more cards from his hand, face down, starting a discard pile in the middle of the table.
 He says, "One Ace," or whatever number is appropriate (i.e. the number of cards he played), always starting with Ace.

 The second player plays one or more cards from her hand, face down, on top of the discard pile.
 She says, "Two Kings," or whatever number is appropriate (i.e. the number of cards she played).

 This continues with each subsequent player moving down one rank, so the third player would say "Queens," the fourth "Jacks," the fifth "10s," and so on.